This post contains affiliate links. When you purchase through our links, we may earn a commission.

 My secret to making a quick pizza is using a pre-made puff pastry.
 I know it tastes slightly differently but hear me out…

-Next we need to make a 1 minute pizza sauce because that’s how long it actually takes.
+Next we need to make a 1 minute pizza sauce.
+That’s more than a name, that’s how long it actually takes!

-Just stir in 1 tablespoon of olive oil into 1 cup of canned crushed tomatoes or tomato passata if you are in the UK, sprinkle in some dried oregano, a handful of chopped fresh basil leaves and a pinch of salt.
+Just stir in 1 tablespoon of olive oil into 1 cup of canned crushed tomatoes or tomato passata, sprinkle in some dried oregano, a handful of chopped fresh basil leaves and a pinch of salt.
 That is it.

 Preheat your oven to 400F/200C.
-Roll out your puff pastry on a floured surface ¼″ thick ,( it doesn’t even have to be perfectly round).
+Roll out your puff pastry on a floured surface 1/4″ thick.
+Don’t worry about making it perfectly round.
 Then transfer it on a parchment paper lined baking sheet.

 Spread the tomato sauce on your puff pastry pizza base, scatter shredded mozzarella all over, then fill the gaps with fresh basil leaves.
 Margherita pizza is done.